Cash Flow Forecast with FREE Template

 Instructions for Use – Forecasting Process

 The next task is to change the months.
-If you plan to complete the template for the 12-month period, start with the first month; you can either continue to type each month in the row or click on the first month and drag the bottom right-hand corner of the cell to month 12.
+If you plan to complete the template for the 12 months, start with the first month.
+You can either continue typing each month in the row, or click the first month and drag the bottom-right corner of the cell to the last month.
 It will automatically change each heading.

 Add the week commencing dates in each column if you require a weekly cash flow forecast template.